East Deck Motel Family Resort: History

 In 1949, Sam and Bea Cox acquired the vacant five-acre lot and founded the motel.
 By 1954, they had relocated several cottages from Navy Road to this parcel and began leasing them, primarily to anglers.
 During the early 1960s, these individual cottages were joined to form a single motel, which continued to cater to the fishing community.
-Steve Houseknecht operated the East Deck Motel when his grandparents opted for retirement.
-Over the years, it became an iconic representation of the 1950s and a fixture in Ditch Plains, embodying the spirit of Americana.
-In the late 1990s, the motel caught the attention of the Manhattan jet-set.
-Alice Houseknecht, formerly Alice Watson, recalls her mother-in-law's description of East Deck as "a collection of cottages held together by driftwood, where guests were mostly blue-collar workers who could barely afford a night's stay."
+Following the retirement of his grandparents, Steve Houseknecht operated the motel, which featured mid-century architecture.